ilyashdev/ilyashdev/README.md

 **[MediaBoy](https://github.com/ilyashdev/MediaBoy)** — Go
 A desktop app that turns photos, GIFs, videos and music into real Game Boy / Game Boy Color ROMs.
-Includes a native Go port of the GBVideoPlayer2 encoder, parallelised across CPU cores, with an automatic search for the best quality that fits a given ROM size.
+Includes a port of GBVideoPlayer2 encoder, parallelised across CPU cores, with an automatic search for the best quality that fits a given ROM size.